gbeckers/Darr/README.rst

-dArray is a Python library for storing numeric data arrays in a format that is as open and simple as possible.
-It is primarily designed for scientific use cases, when accessibility of data is of fundamental importance.
-It also provides easy and fast memory-mapped read/write access to such disk-based data, using `NumPy indexing`_, and allows for the flexible use of metadata.
+dArray is a Python library for storing numeric data arrays in a format that is open, simple, and self-explanatory.
+It also enables fast memory-mapped read/write access to such disk-based data, using `NumPy indexing`_, the ability to append data, and the flexible use of metadata.
+It is primarily designed for scientific use cases, when long-term and tool-independent accessibility of data arrays is of fundamental importance.

 To avoid tool- or library-specific data formats, dArray is exclusively based on self-explaining flat binary and text files.
-It automatically generates and saves a clear text description of how exactly the data is stored, and provides example code to read the specific data in a variety of current scientific data tools.
+It automatically generates and saves a clear text description of how exactly the data is stored, as well as example code to read the specific data in a variety of current scientific data tools.

 dArray is open source and freely available under the `New BSD License`_